Skip to content

 Trial pricing tiers:

-- Free 3-day trial: Better balance.
-Gives subscribers enough time to see your content quality.
+• Free 3-day trial: Gives subscribers enough time to see your content quality.
+Better than the 1-day trial, which attracts too many people who’ll never convert

-- $3-5 first month (70% off): The sweet spot for most creators.
-It attracts subscribers who are willing to spend money (filtering out pure freebie seekers) while reducing the risk enough to convert fence-sitters.
+• $3–5 first month (70% off): The sweet spot for most creators.
+It attracts subscribers willing to spend money while reducing risk enough to convert fence-sitters

 Bundle Psychology

 OnlyFans bundle discounts (3-month, 6-month, 12-month) increase subscriber lifetime value by locking in commitment upfront.
-A subscriber who pays for 3 months is far less likely to churn than one who pays monthly, because they’ve already committed financially.
+A subscriber who pays for 3 months is far less likely to churn.

-The revenue per month is lower, but the guaranteed retention makes bundles more valuable in total.
-Push bundles to subscribers who are already engaged and likely to stay — they’re essentially pre-paying for months they would have stayed anyway, plus the months they might have churned.
+Push bundles to subscribers who are already engaged and likely to stay — they’re essentially pre-paying for months they would have stayed anyway.

 Retention as Part of the Funnel

 Your funnel doesn’t end when someone subscribes.
 Subscriber retention is the most overlooked and highest-leverage part of the entire system.
-Acquiring a new subscriber costs 5-10x more than retaining an existing one.
-For detailed retention strategy, read our subscriber retention guide.
+Acquiring a new subscriber costs 5–10x more than retaining an existing one — meaning every cancellation is far more expensive than it appears.

 Why Subscribers Leave